jeffdapaz/VisualChatGPTStudio/README.md

 ## Features by `Visual chatGPT Studio Turbo` tool window 🚀

-In this window editor you can interact directly with chatGPT as if you were in the chatGPT portal itself:
+In this window editor you can interact directly with the AI as if you were in the chatGPT portal itself:

 Unlike the previous window, in this one the AI "remembers" the entire conversation: